HOLY TRINITY CELTIC ORTHODOX CHURCH

 DIRECTION OF PRAYER

 When Orthodox Christians pray they always take care to face the Tabernacle if they are in the church building.
-If they are not in the Church they face toward the Orient.
+If they are not in the Church or the Eucharist is not reserved in the Tabernacle, they face toward the Orient.
 For 2,000 years Christians have prayed facing towards the Orient, the East.
 East is the direction of the sunrise and was naturally associated with various Christian imagery.
 East was first seen as a symbol of Christ, the “light of the world,” and the direction of his Second Coming.
 The sunrise was also associated with the Resurrection, as it is written in the Gospels that Christ rose from the dead at dawn.
 Christians for many centuries prayed facing east (ad orientem), both for the Eucharistic liturgy of the Mass and at daily prayers.
 Today, only Holy Orthodoxy perpetuates the practice of the Apostles in offering Mass and prayers “ad orientem”.

 HOW TO DO BOWS AND PROSTRATIONS IN THE ORTHODOX CHURCH